Recognizing Emotional Distress in Your Child with JA

 By Beth Axtell

-Feelings of confusion, sadness, anger, fear or overwhelm when dealing with a diagnosis of juvenile arthritis (JA) are completely normal and healthy.
+Feelings of sadness, anger and fear when dealing with a diagnosis of juvenile arthritis (JA) are completely normal and healthy.
 Your child may also feel different from her peers, be restricted in her activities and become socially isolated.

 When these normal emotional difficulties are not dealt with, they can lead to bigger psychological adjustment problems.